kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 }
 ```

 #### A note about using modules from the registry

 The key design of Terragrunt is to act as a preprocessor to convert **shared service modules** in the registry into a **root
 module**.
-In Terraform, modules can be loosely categorized into two types:
+In OpenTofu/Terraform, modules can be loosely categorized into two types:

-* **Root Module**: A Terraform module that is designed for running `terraform init` and the other workflow commands
+- **Root Module**: An OpenTofu/Terraform module that is designed for running `tofu init`/`terraform init` and the other workflow commands
   (`apply`, `plan`, etc).
 This is the entrypoint module for deploying your infrastructure.
 Root modules are identified
-  by the presence of key blocks that setup configuration about how Terraform behaves, like `backend` blocks (for
+  by the presence of key blocks that setup configuration about how OpenTofu/Terraform behaves, like `backend` blocks (for
-  configuring state) and `provider` blocks (for configuring how Terraform interacts with the cloud APIs).
+  configuring state) and `provider` blocks (for configuring how OpenTofu/Terraform interacts with the cloud APIs).
-* **Shared Module**: A Terraform module that is designed to be included in other Terraform modules through `module`
+- **Shared Module**: A OpenTofu/Terraform module that is designed to be included in other OpenTofu/Terraform modules through `module`
   blocks.
 These modules are missing many of the key blocks that are required for running the workflow commands of
-  terraform.
+  OpenTofu/Terraform.

 Terragrunt further distinguishes shared modules between **service modules** and **modules**:

-* **Shared Service Module**: A Terraform module that is designed to be standalone and applied directly.
+- **Shared Service Module**: An OpenTofu/Terraform module that is designed to be standalone and applied directly.
 These modules
   are not root modules in that they are still missing the key blocks like `backend` and `provider`, but aside from that
   do not need any additional configuration or composition to deploy.
 For example, the
   [terraform-aws-modules/vpc](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) module can be
   deployed by itself without composing with other modules or resources.
-* **Shared Module**: A Terraform module that is designed to be composed with other modules.
+- **Shared Module**: An OpenTofu/Terraform module that is designed to be composed with other modules.
 That is, these modules must
-  be embedded in another Terraform module and combined with other resources or modules.
+  be embedded in another OpenTofu/Terraform module and combined with other resources or modules.
 For example, the
   [consul-security-group-rules
   module](https://registry.terraform.io/modules/hashicorp/consul/aws/latest/submodules/consul-security-group-rules)

 Terragrunt started off with features that help directly deploy **Root Modules**, but over the years have implemented
 many features that allow you to turn **Shared Service Modules** into **Root Modules** by injecting the key configuration
-blocks that are necessary for Terraform modules to act as **Root Modules**.
+blocks that are necessary for OpenTofu/Terraform modules to act as **Root Modules**.

 Modules on the Terraform Registry are primarily designed to be used as **Shared Modules**.
 That is, you won't be able to
-`git clone` the underlying repository and run `terraform init` or `apply` directly on the module without modification.
+`git clone` the underlying repository and run `tofu init`/`terraform init` or `apply` directly on the module without modification.
 Unless otherwise specified, almost all the modules will require composition with other modules/resources to deploy.
 When using modules in the registry, it helps to think about what blocks and resources are necessary to operate the
 module, and translating those into Terragrunt blocks that generate them.